sayedihashimi/blackjack/src/SayedHa.Blackjack.Cli/README.md

  ## License

- This project is using the AGPL license.
+ This project is using the AGPL-3.0-only license.

  SayedHa.Blackjack is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by